Want to claim 6 FREE stocks? Head over to Webull to get started.

 Return on investment (ROI) is the percentage return you could see on a stock you purchased.
 For example, if you invested $1,000 for 10,000 shares at $0.10, you would have an investment worth $10,000,000 if the stock rallied to $10 per share.

-While this ROI may seem unrealistic, such returns occur more often than you would expect with pink sheet stocks.
+While this ROI may seem unrealistic, such returns occur more often than you would expect with pink market stocks.
 Returns of this magnitude are rarely seen in other markets.

 Penny stock investors should be prepared for the possibility that you may lose your whole investment (or an amount in excess of your investment if they purchased penny stocks on margin).

-Pink sheet stocks are among the riskiest speculative investments around, so make sure you know what you’re buying when you decide to invest and only use risk capital you can afford to lose.
+Pink market stocks are among the riskiest speculative investments around, so make sure you know what you’re buying when you decide to invest and only use risk capital you can afford to lose.

 Lack of Liquidity

-Since the pink sheets contain stocks of companies of questionable profitability that often provide only a limited supply of stock, you may find that some pink sheet stocks lack liquidity.
+Since the pink market contains stocks of companies of questionable profitability that often provide only a limited supply of stock, you may find that some pink market stocks lack liquidity.

 The problem with low liquidity is that you could move the market significantly with a large order, or you may have trouble liquidating a long position if all the bids disappear once you start selling.

 A lack of liquidity usually means increased volatility.
-Pink sheet stocks can be extremely volatile depending on the market and the amount of stock the company has outstanding.
+Pink market stocks can be extremely volatile depending on the market and the amount of stock the company has outstanding.

 High volatility combined with low liquidity could make it a nightmare to manage a substantial pink stock position using traditional methods.

-The illiquid nature of pink sheet stocks and the lack of oversight for the majority of companies listed on the OTC-Link markets make it a prime location for scammers and “pump and dump” schemes.
+The illiquid nature of pink market stocks and the lack of oversight for the majority of companies listed on the OTC-Link markets make it a prime location for scammers and “pump-and-dump” schemes.

 When making any OTC-Link market transaction, you might want to double-check the recent price history and your research before committing any money to what seems to be the penny stock trade of the day.

-Pink sheet stocks present different challenges than trading normally listed stocks, so follow these steps carefully to learn how to buy them.
+Pink market stocks present different challenges than trading normally listed stocks, so follow these steps carefully to learn how to buy them.